dedis/popstellar/docs/protocol.md

 by paging when a new client joins the LAO instead of getting all the chirps at once.
 The user's public key is used to have a separate paging subchannel for each user to avoid sending irrelevant messages to other users.
 This paging is done in an effort to reduce network traffic at catchup.

-This message is also to be used to retrieve top chirps from a subchannel "/root/lao_id/social/top_chirps" and chirps of a specific user profile from a subchannel "/root/lao_id/social/profile/user_public_key/specific_user_public_key" where "user_public_key" is the same as before and "specific_user_public_key" is the public key of the user whose messages the client wants to retrieve.
+This message is also to be used to retrieve chirps of a specific user profile from a subchannel "/root/lao_id/social/profile/user_public_key/specific_user_public_key"  where "user_public_key" is the same as before and "specific_user_public_key" is the public key of the user whose messages the client wants to retrieve.
+Paging is not deemed necessary for retrieving top chirps for now and can be done with the regular catchup message from a subchannel "/root/lao_id/social/top_chirps".

 This may serve as a starting point for the paging of messages in other channels as a future optimization.